AbdullahO/tspdb/README.md

-# tspdb - Time Series Predict DB
+# tspDB - Time Series Predict DB
 Time Series Forecasting and Imputation implemedted on top of PostgreSQL

 This work has the following dependencies: